lukaszchomatek/iit-linux-search/text_processing_with_linux_commands.md

 **Explanation** Write the explanation why the specific command was used.

 Cut extracts the age field.
-The data is sort sort -nr), and head -1 shows the result.
+Sort sorts the data (sort -nr), and head -1 shows the result.
 ### 5. Show the 10 most common names (first+last) in fullnames_with_agetxt.

 ![task 5](5.png)

 **Explanation** Write the explanation why the specific command was used.

-cut isolates the names, which are sortsort -nr), and head -10 displays the top ten
+cut isolates the names, sort sorts the data, and head -10 displays the top ten
 ### 6. How many unique users are in app_small.log?

 ![task 6n](6n.png)